maxdinech/car-crash/README.md

 ### Sources complémentaires

+-[**_**] **Traffic Sign Classification Using Deep Inception Based Convolutional Networks** (2015) [[pdf]](https://arxiv.org/pdf/1511.02992.pdf)

+> In this work, we propose a novel deep network for traffic sign classification that achieves outstanding performance on GTSRB surpassing all previous methods.
+Our deep network consists of spatial transformer layers and a modified version of inception module specifically designed for capturing local and global features together.
+This features adoption allows our network to classify precisely intraclass samples even under deformations.
+Use of spatial transformer layer makes this network more robust to deformations such as translation, rotation, scaling of input images.
+Unlike existing approaches that are developed with hand-crafted features, multiple deep networks with huge parameters and data augmentations, our method addresses the concern of exploding parameters and augmentations.
+We have achieved the state-of-the-art performance of 99.81% on GTSRB dataset.

 - [**_**] **Dropout: A Simple Way to Prevent Neural Networks from Overfitting** (2014), G. Hinton, A. Krizhevsky et al. [[pdf]](http://www.cs.toronto.edu/~rsalakhu/papers/srivastava14a.pdf)